topkecleon/telegram-bot-bash/README.txt

 It's important to escape or remove `$` in input from user, files or network (_as bashbot does_)
-One of the powerful features of unix shells are variable and command substitution using `${}` and`$()`, this can lead to remote code execution (RCE) or remote information disclosure (RID) bugs if unescaped `$` is included in untrusted input, e.g. `$$` or `$(rm
+One of the powerful features of Unix shells are variable and command substitution using `${}` and`$()`, this can lead to remote code execution (RCE) or remote information disclosure (RID) bugs if unescaped `$` is included in untrusted input, e.g. `$$` or `$(rm